MiguelSombrero/sql-query-builder/README.md

 ## Not yet implemented

 In order to be implemented:
-- Create table clauses (CREATE TABLE, CREATE table x AS, ...)
+- Create table AS clauses (CREATE table x AS, ...)
-- Create table foreign key constraints and other (foreign key (person_id) references person(ID))
+- Create table constraints (NOT NULL, foreign key, ...)
 - More database queries (CREATE DATABASE, DROP DATABASE, ...)
 - Grouping results (GROUP BY)
 - Sorting results (ORDER BY, DESC, ASC, ...)